The Maternal and Child Health (MCH) service promotes physical, emotional and social health and well being to the families in Wodonga.

 Your maternal and child health nurse will build a relationship with you, your child and your family.

 Maternal and child health nurses are registered nurses and midwives who have tertiary qualifications in child and family health nursing.
-Individual nurses also have additional qualifications in paediatric nursing, immunisation and lactation consultant accreditation.
+Individual nurses also have additional qualifications in immunisation, mental health and lactation consultant accreditation.

 They aim to give you the very best support and the latest evidence-based information to promote your child’s development, and your well being as their parent.